 WHAT IS THE INFORMATION GOVERNANCE INITIATIVE?

 The Information Governance Initiative (IGI) is a cross-disciplinary consortium and think tank dedicated to advancing the adoption of Information Governance practices and technologies through research, publishing, advocacy and peer-to-peer networking.
 The IGI publishes research, benchmarking surveys, and guidance for practitioners that is freely available on its website.
-Later this year the IGI will be adding an online community designed to foster discussion and networking among practitioners.
+Join the IGI Community (Beta Version), a place for practitioners from all facets of IG to come together and learn from each other.
 The IGI was founded by recognized leaders in the field of Information Governance, and is supported by leading providers of Information Governance products and services.

 the igi advisory board